Brianvanwessel/JavaCodingChallenge/readme.md

 # How to Run

-If the correct dependencies are installed, use the following steps to run the application:
+If the correct dependencies are installed, use the following steps to run the application:\
+- Make sure C:/uploads/ exists, this location is currently used as file storage.
+(If you want to change this edit file.upload-dir in application.properties and rebuild the spring boot app)
 - Navigate to the target folder using your terminal
 - Run the following command: ```java -jar .\Coding_Challenge-0.0.1-SNAPSHOT.jar```